Mohammad-Ata-Manaseer/PacketHunter/README.md

 Python scripting for security operations
 Working with PCAP files and packet parsing

-PacketHunter can be useful for cybersecurity students, SOC analysts, and network administrators who want a lightweight tool for analyzing captured network traffic in a simple and readable way.
+Network-HunterX can be useful for cybersecurity students, SOC analysts, and network administrators who want a lightweight tool for analyzing captured network traffic in a simple and readable way.